The engine cooling fan only runs when needed to help cool the engine.

 The first step is checking for a blown fuse.

 Your engine cooling fan will not work if you have a blown fuse.
-In general, most vehicles on the road have two types of fuses.
-Older cars have glass, cylinder-shaped fuses with stainless steel on the ends and glass in the middle.
-Most newer cars have a different style of fuse that uses a plastic housing with the fusible link encased in the housing.
-One easy way is just visually check for a continuous wire with no breaks.
+In general; most vehicles on the road have two types of fuses.
+Older cars have glass; cylinder-shaped fuses with stainless steel on the ends and glass in the middle.
+Most newer cars have a different style of fuse that uses a plastic housing; with the fusible link encased in the housing.
+The easiest way to check it is; visually check it for a continuous wire with no breaks.
 Using a multimeter is another good way.

 If The Fuse Is OK Move On To The Next Step.

 Engine Cooling Fans can and do wear out.
 Yours could be blown so you will need to check it.

 Unplug the Fan Connector closest to the fan.